ibm-cloud-docs/speech-to-text/language-resource.md

 When you update a model's words resource, you must train the model for the changes to take effect during transcription.
 For more information, see [Train the custom language model](/docs/services/speech-to-text/language-create.html#trainModel-language).

+### How much data is needed to build a custom language model?
+{: #wordsResourceAmount}

+It is not possible to provide an exact figure on the amount of data that is needed for a custom model.
+Many factors contribute to the answer.
+Adding OOV words in context from a corpus and adding custom words directly can both improve the quality of a custom language model.

+Adding OOV words from a corpus that uses the words in the context in which they are used in audio can improve transcription accuracy.
+But depending on the use case, even adding a few custom words directly to a model can make a positive difference.

 ## Working with corpora
 {: #workingCorpora}

 You use the `POST /v1/customizations/{customization_id}/corpora/{corpus_name}` method to add a corpus to a custom model.
 A corpus is a plain text file that contains sample sentences from your domain.
-The following example shows an abbreviated corpus for the healthcare domain; a corpus file is typically much longer.
+The following example shows an abbreviated corpus for the healthcare domain.
+A corpus file is typically much longer.

 ```
 Am I at risk for health problems during travel?